Sarang-1407/CiSTUP_Road-Safety/README.md

   - Working on geospatial modeling, mapping accidents, violations, and identifying blackspots using ArcGIS Pro.

 ## 🌐 Connect with Us:
 For inquiries about joining our team or collaborating with us, please contact Dr. Vijay Kovvali at [vkovvali@iisc.ac.in](mailto:vkovvali@iisc.ac.in).
-You can also explore available positions at CiSTUP and apply through the following links:
+You can also explore available positions at CiSTUP and apply through the following channels:
 - [Open Positions](https://cistup.iisc.ac.in/CiSTUP_Website/pages/careers/open-positions.php)
 - [Internship Opportunities](https://cistup.iisc.ac.in/CiSTUP_Website/pages/careers/internship.php)